fbjorn/pot-websites/mvp.md

 Aim for the MVP in that sense that your portal will be also one app on the platform.

+### Initial view

+- layout the steps needed to be productive (create an app): register - build - publish

 ### Register for user account (a regular user account on PoT)

 - So the frontend has to have register and login/logout buttons.
 - user management by platform service (Gluu?)
+- with one registration, dev becomes sandbox user too.

 ### Register first app in the sandbox (become a developer for that)